unofficial-mirror/jiri/howdoi.md

 `jiri branch -delete-merged`

 ### delete merged branches with different commits
 Run `jiri branch -delete-merged-cl`.
-This will check gerrit and delete all those branches those commits have been submitted, by matching gerrit change list ID. **Use this with caution**.
+This will check gerrit and delete all those branches whose commits have been submitted, by matching gerrit change list ID. **Use this with caution**.

 ### get projects and branches other than master